hindutva/hindutva.github.io/content/main/rivals/academia/charges/_index.md

 - 2015 petition listing many problems hindus have with Indological discourse [here](https://www.change.org/p/concerned-indians-statement-on-hypocrisy-and-indian-history).
 - Anti-hindu academics list [here](https://docs.google.com/spreadsheets/d/1na04eHpJ69vLPiStx8nVvW_gJpPu1KJ3bzv--ahoyCY/edit#gid=0).

-## Limitations on this critique

-- This is not to deny the positive contribution and truly objective scholarship of some western academics towards the understanding of Hindu past and Hindu nationalism.
-Yet, we Hindus have shown ourselves to be internally capable of doing all this, and the subversive actions do stand out as a liability.
-- Western academic setup also includes Indians trained in and beholden to that system.
-- This list does not excuse shoddy research, bad presentation and bad behavior by some Hindu-s.
-    - Eg. Koenraad Elst on NS Rajaram in 2014 [here](http://koenraadelst.blogspot.com/2014/02/what-have-i-done-2.html), Rajaram reviewing unread books [KE14](http://koenraadelst.blogspot.com/2014/04/rajaram-witzel-and-racism.html).
-    - These Hindu noise makers have contributed to our defeat in the past (eg. 2005 California Textbook [KE10](http://koenraadelst.blogspot.com/2013/10/hindu-noise-makers.html).)

 ## Summaries
 ### Vishva Adluri and Joydeep Bagchee 2019